satheeshbhukya/Predicting-the-AQI-of-Indian-Cities-Using-Machine-Learning/README.md

  > I got MAE for FB PROPHET MODEL IS  : 528.99

  > I got MAE FOR  SARIMAX MODEL IS : 36.89
+>  I MAE for ARIMA + BoxCox transformation : 32

  > Which ever has less MAE VALUE perfoms well

- > So I have choosen SARIMAX MODEL to train future data values
+ > So I have choosen ARIMA + BoxCox Transformation MODEL to train future data values

 # Conclusion